Is your menstrual cup hurting? Here are some reason why.

 Problem: Wrong size

-If you’re wearing a cup that is too big or long for your body, it could be sitting too high up in the vagina or pressing hard on the vaginal walls, causing pain and discomfort (including cramps).
+If you’re wearing a cup that is too big or long for your body, it could be sitting too high up in the vagina or pressing hard on the vaginal walls or cervix, causing pain and discomfort (including cramps).

 The solution: Measure your cervix and take our quiz to help select the right size for your body.
 Regardless of age, some people find that they will need to select the smaller Model 1, particularly if they have strong pelvic floor muscles, have an intact hymen or have not had vaginal intercourse.